mcaliman/mcaliman.github.io/_posts/en/mysql/2011-01-01-mysql-mysqldump-speed-up-restore.md

 permalink: /mysql/mysql-speed-up-restore/
 ---

-To speed up the operation of restoring a sql dump in mysql, you can proceed as follows
+To speed up the operation of restoring a SQL dump in MySQL, you can proceed as follows:

 ```sql
 set autocommit = 0;